dwyl/aws-ses-lambda/README.md

 ### Features / Requirements

+Each time an email is sent using the `aws-ses-lambda` 5 things happen:

+#### 1. Pre-Send Checks

++ Is the email address valid. (_basic checks to avoid wasting money_)
++ Check our records to see if the email address we are attempting to send to has bounced in the past.

+#### 2. Send the Email

++ Send the email using AWS SES and keep a note of the unique ID confirming the email was sent.

+#### 3. Log Email Sent

++ Log all detail of the sent email to the Database

+#### 4. Query SES Bounce/Spam Info Service

++ Check which emails have bounced

+#### 5. Report Stats/Summary in Dashboard

++ update the Database with the send/receipt stats

+## Frequently Asked Questions (FAQ)

+#### Separate Lambda Functions or One Lambda with Independent Functions?

+From _experience_ making distinct functions _separate_ lambda functions, just increases our cost without any discernible benefit.

+Having separate lambdas when we _know_ that all functionality is executed each time

 aws-ses-bounce-checker periodically retrieves stats on outbound emails from SES.
 These include bounce rates and whether an email has been opened.